carlosnunez09/carlosnunez/content/Posts/WPA-Hijacking.md

  ```bash
 sudo bettercap -iface <your interface>
 ```
-this is will place us in the
+this is will place us in the bettercap terminal